D2MBingo5/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+Stateful components are done through classes.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount is called before the mounting phase, componentWillUpdate will be called before each update

 3. Define stateful logic.

+Stateful logic is logic that is built into a component.
+It's usually logic that deals with state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+AAA
+Arrange - Uses render to render a React element into a virtual DOM Act - Looks for the things to be tested
+Assert - Runs the tests on the items defined in the Act phase